Consider some prominent examples:

 Fred Afman of Tennessee Temple - “The many false conditions of salvation [include] water baptism and repentance” (“The Way of Salvation,” Sunday School class, Highland Park Baptist Church, Chattanooga, Tennessee, May 1996; quoted from Chris McNeilly, The Great Omission, pp. 25, 26).

 Tolbert Moore - “If someone says: repent for sins and you are not saved, what do they mean by that? … repentance in the true sense of the word really means to turn from being an unbeliever and to become a believer” (“Repentance and Lordship Salvation,” The Gospel Preacher, September 1996).

-The biblical doctrine of eternal security is never divorced from a life-changing salvation experience.
+Another thing that happened in the 1970s to corrupt the practice of evangelism is that the biblical doctrine of eternal security was divorced from a life-changing salvation experience.

 But in the 1970s, eternal security was divorced from a change of life and the evidence of an obedient walk.
 The typical soul winning program aimed to lead someone in a sinner’s prayer and then give him “assurance of salvation” immediately, even if there was no evidence that the person was even sincere in the prayer, even if the person would not so much as invite the soul winner into his house.

 Once my wife was taken on “soul winning visitation” by a supposed expert who led a man in a sinner’s prayer.
 While the expert was writing down the man’s information, the man told my wife, “I don’t really believe that stuff.”
 Yet he was given “assurance” and reported as a convert.